klyte45/CS2-AddressesMod/BelzontAdr/longDescription.md

-# Addresses & Names Mod for Cities Skylines 2
+# Addresses &amp; Names Mod for Cities Skylines 2
 ## _Name it all as you wish_

 This mod is the successor of the CS1 homonimous mod.
 It allows changing vanilla methods of name generation to custom name sets.